Education Funding

 Further Education (FE) Colleges

 The previous section deals with funding for 16-19 year olds in both school and in an FE College.
-But there is another source of funding which can be used by adults in FE and that is Individual Training Accounts.
+There is an excellent resource on on the Student Information Scotland website which covers funding college courses.

 Higher Education (HE)